ch1bo/dotfiles/README.md

 When running `boostrap`, any file or directory with the `.symlink` suffix is to be symlinked from your home directory.
 The mechanism does preserve the path below the topic folder and adds the name-giving dot in the home directory.
 For example my emacs xmonad config `dotfiles/xmonad/xmonad.symlink` is symlinked from `~/.xmonad` while for my gnome gtk3 config `dotfiles/gnome/config/gtk-3.0.symlink` the symlink `~/config/gtk-3.0` is created.

+Also, as I often switch tools and abandon certain configs, `bootsrap` does look for broken dotfile symlinks (roughly `$HOM$/.*`) and ask what should happen with those.

 ## Conventions

 There's a few special files in the hierarchy.